- 1 BioPlastics a Type of Biotech Materials

 Bioplastics are environmentally sustainable plastic materials made from renewable biomass sources such as vegetable fats and oils, maize starch, straw, woodchips, sawdust, recyclable food waste, and so on.

 The automobile industry’s first plant-derived bio-plastic, which can be injection-molded to ensure thermal and shock resistance and a beautiful finish.

 High Strength, Heat Resistant, BioPlastics Materials

 To be suitable for use as automobile parts, plant-derived plastics (bio-plastics) must have the required strength (shock impact resistance) and heat resistance.

-Can bioplastic superior than plastic?
+Can bioplastic be superior then plastic?

 This bioplastics is three times the shock impact resistance along with 25 percent higher heat resistance when compared to contemporary bioplastics used for items such as electrical appliances.

 And unlike conventional bioplastics whose properties are suitable for press-forming only, Mazda’s bio-plastic can be extrusion-molded.
 Consequently, these bioplastics can be used for various car parts.